 Spinal injuries affect more than just your body—they affect every little thing that you do.
 Maybe it hurts to sit.
 Maybe standing is worse.
 Sleep becomes a struggle.
 Work feels impossible.
-And every time you try to do something normal, your body reminds you that things aren’t normal anymore.
+And whenever you try to do something normal, your body reminds you that things aren’t normal anymore.
+Hire a Coral Gables spinal cord injury attorney from Werner, Hoffman, Greig & Garcia for your spinal injury claims.

 We will take time to understand how your injury has affected your daily life.
-And we will fight for settlements that make space for real recovery—not just enough money to pay short-term bills.
-Reach out online or call us at 305-845-4470 to our personal injury lawyer in Coral Gables today.
+And we will fight for settlements that make space for real recovery, not just enough money to pay short-term bills.
+Reach out online or call us at 561-320-8285 to our personal injury lawyer in Coral Gables today.

 What Makes a Spine Injury So Serious?

-The spinal cord controls movement, sensation, reflexes, and organ function.
+The spinal cord carries signals to and from the brain, controlling movement, sensation, reflexes, and organ function.
 It’s part of every movement you make.
 That’s why even minor injuries to the spine or surrounding tissue can have lasting consequences.

 You don’t need to have visible injuries for the damage to be real.
-You might feel:
+You might feel symptoms such as:

 Types of Spinal Injuries We Handle